Skip to content

 • Click Start

-Now use PowerShell on the workstation to assemble our test program and load it into the physical memory in our FPGA prototype over SPI.
+Start by testing out the default assembly program as in the last lab.
+Then use PowerShell on the workstation to assemble the assembly test programs and load them into the physical memory in our FPGA prototype over SPI.
 These commands should be done on the workstation not on ecelinux!

 % cd C:\Users\netid\groupXX